The blue oyster mushroom is a beautiful and delicious mushroom. Discover much more about this mushroom, including why and the reasons for growing it

 Blue oyster mushroom spawn options for growing at home

+You can learn how to grow blue oyster mushrooms with our help.
 We provide a variety of spawn options for growing blue oyster mushrooms (as well as yellow and pink oysters) at home.

 Blue oysters can be cultivated on straw, wood, coffee grains and a bunch of other cellulose-rich materials.
 For wood and straw we often use grain spawn.
 These mushrooms will be a vibrant blue color when they are young and you will get large fruited bodies.
 Sawdust spawn is another great option here.
 Finally, you can also use our plug spawn for growing oyster mushrooms outdoors in your garden.
 They are a colorful addition to any garden bed and would go well cooked with many of the other fresh vegetables you may be growing alongside the oysters.